arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 ![Portenta Breakout DIP switches](assets/breakout-dip-switches.png)

-You must connect one USB-C® end to the Portenta X8 and the other (USB-C® or USB-A) to your computer.
-You can see a newly connected device called `SE Blank M845S` if the connection is established correctly.

 For the **Portenta Hat Carrier**, the `BTSEL` DIP switch must be set to the ON position, as depicted in the figure below:

 ![Portenta Hat Carrier DIP switches](assets/hatCarrier-dip-switches.png)

 The `ETH CENTER TAP` DIP switch position does not affect the flashing mode state for the Portenta Hat Carrier.

+You must connect one USB-C® end to the Portenta X8 and the other (USB-C® or USB-A) to your computer.
+With this, the Portenta X8 is ready to begin the flashing process.

 #### Flashing Mode without Carrier